benniehana111/Airfield-Analysis/README.md

 I consult with aerospace companies, investors, and other interested parties who need to understand business opportunities for new types of aircraft in Pacific Ocean regions.

+## Communication Protocols

+I am conducting this project solo, so their are no communication protocols.
+However, the GitHub repo for the project is dividided into three branches; Main, Database, and Model.

 ## Data Description

 The data required for this study comes from two principal sources: Airportdatabase.net and Wikipedia.
 Google Earth can also be used to visually inspect for missing variables.